victorzottmann/sound-level-calculator/README.md

 ### General Calculations

-At the moment, only one general calculation has been implemented in the calculator: the speed of sound.
-This parameter is needed in many measurement situations, for example, when designing acoustic absorbers.
-The formula for calculating the speed of sound is the following.
+At the moment, only one general calculation has been implemented in the calculator: the speed of sound, which is dependent on temperature.
+It is important to include the speed of sound (and the temperature) in any reported measurements.

 ```ruby
 temperature = 20 # Celsius